Lost documents leave world’s largest nuclear power plant in limbo

 In a statement released on Monday, the plant’s operator, Tokyo Electric Power Co (Tepco), revealed that the employee in question had lost a stack of papers by placing them on a car roof and driving off.

-The facility found out about the incident after a local resident found some of the documents, which detailed how to deal with fires and floods.
+The facility found out about the incident after a local resident discovered some of the documents, which detailed how to deal with fires and floods.
 However, 38 pages are still unaccounted for.

 Tepco said it had issued warnings to the employee and a manager, adding that it would enforce stringent rules on taking documents and information off-site.